Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once counted to infinity- ininity times.
-For god's sake don't ask how that is possible.
+Jayesh knows it's funny until someone gets hurt...
+THAN IT'S HILARIOUS.

-Updated on: [11/12/2025]
+Updated on: [12/12/2025]
 <!-- #jokeEnd -->